givingjar/blog.givingjar.org/_posts/2015-12-23-charity-spotlight-building-twentyone.md

 tags: [spotlight]
 preview-image: /img/spotlight/building-twentyone/skate-park.jpg
 snippet: >
     Building Twentyone helps teenagers develop positive habits and values by giving them a safe, constructive place to drop in after school.
-They offer tutoring and mentoring, a large space for safe party alternatives, workspaces for meeting and learning, and the only indoor skate park within 75 miles of Lansing, Michigan.
+They offer tutoring, safe party alternatives, and the only indoor skate park within 75 miles of Lansing, Michigan.
 ---

 [Building Twentyone][3] helps teenagers develop positive habits and values by giving them a safe, constructive place to drop in after school.
 They offer tutoring, a large space for safe party alternatives, workspaces for homework and projects, and the only indoor skate park within 75 miles of Lansing, Michigan.